I was born on July 9, 1953 in Corpus Christi, Texas USA.

 In 1975 I received a bachelor degree in Medieval Studies from the Colorado College.
 After a two year period living and working in Berlin, I studied theology at the University of Leiden, where I completed my ministerial studies in 1986 and received a Ph.D. in 1994.
 The title of my dissertation in Christian ethics is Marginal Communities.The Ethical Enterprise of the Followers of Jesus.

-Since 2008 I work as a lecturer in spiritual care and chaplaincy studies at the Protestant Theological University in the Netherland.
-As of January 2014 I have been appointed professor of spiritual care and chaplaincy studies at the PThU.
-I also serve as chairman of the academic committee of the Dutch Association of Spiritual Caregivers and on the editorial board of the journal Psyche & Geloof.
-I am a member of the research network of the Society for Intercultural Pastoral Care & Counseling and of the Joint Research Council of the Association of Professional Chaplains.
+From 2008 on I worked as a lecturer in spiritual care and chaplaincy studies at the Protestant Theological University in the Netherland.
+In January 2014 I was appointed professor of spiritual care and chaplaincy studies at the PThU, a posItion I held until my retirement in November 2019.
+In that period I also served as chairman of the academic advisory board of the Dutch Association of Spiritual Caregivers and on the editorial board of the journal Psyche & Geloof.
+I was a member of the research network of the Society for Intercultural Pastoral Care & Counseling and of the Joint Research Council of the Association of Professional Chaplains.